 Not only will an anterior pelvic tilt affect you aesthetically, it also affects your capacity for functional movement.

 Sprinters, weightlifters and other athletes actually benefit from an anterior pelvic tilt when trying to generate power through hip extension.
 However, it’s a different story for people who have this pelvic tilt due to a muscular imbalance.

-When people default into an anterior pelvic tilt because of a muscular imbalance, it’s because the hip flexors have shortened and the glutes are inhibited.
+When people default into an anterior pelvic tilt because of a muscular imbalance, it’s because the hip flexors have shortened and/or the glutes have become inhibited.
 An anterior tilt will help most athletes generate power, however in cases where the glutes are weak it may result in the body finding other neuromuscular strategies for hip extension and lower limb control.

 Excess lumbar lordosis can also compress the sciatic nerve causing pain, tingling or numbing sensations in the lumbar region and down the back of the legs.This is because when the pelvis is tilted anteriorly, the gap known as the greater sciatic notch, where the sciatic nerve passes through the vertebrae, becomes smaller and can get compressed against it.